-Each Apollo model has different hardware features, and the Console software automatically reflects these differences.
-The Console interface elements that appear depends on which Apollo hardware model(s) is connected to the computer.
+Apollo and Apollo 16 have different hardware features, and the Console software automatically reflects these differences.
+The Console interface elements that appear depends on which Apollo hardware model is connected to the computer.
 Any Console feature differences are specifically noted in this manual.